hashicorp/consul/website/source/docs/install/index.html.md

 along with SHA256 sums to verify the binary.
 We also distribute a PGP signature with the SHA256 sums that can be verified.

-The [Getting started guides](https://learn.hashicorp.com/consul/getting-started?utm_source=consul.io&utm_medium=docs) provide a quick walk through of using Consul on your local machine.
+The [Getting Started guides](https://learn.hashicorp.com/consul/getting-started/install?utm_source=consul.io&utm_medium=docs) provide a quick walkthrough of installing and using Consul on your local machine.

 ## Precompiled Binaries